 The Eastern Regionof Iceland receives considerably fewer visitors but it offers equally exciting natural attractions: stunning fjords, lovely little villages, and truly spectacular views.
 This area is very calm and remote, but campsites can be found in every village.

 North Icelandhas a varied landscape.
 Active geothermal areas, lava sculptures, wide fjords, and high mountains with flat tops are just a few of the interesting features to see.
 Campsites are abundant here as well.

 West Icelandoffers the best detour options from the Ring Road with the Golden Circle being the most visited route.
 This is truly a must if you want to see Iceland’s biggest geyser.
 West Iceland is a well-traveled region offering great facilities for campers at many campsites.

-Some curious Icelandic horses at the campsite in Thorsmork
+Some curious Icelandic horses at the campsite at Thorsmork, Iceland

 Camping in Reykjavik